 Canadian math Kangaroo contest

-The 2018 Canadian math Kangaroo contest will be held on March 18, 2018.
+The 2018 Canadian math Kangaroo contest was held on March 18, 2018.
 For more information, see here or içi.
+This year, there are 75 winners out of 490 participants!
+Please join us for the Award Ceremony on June 10 at 11:00 in MB 1.210 (John Molson Building).

 The contest is an international annual competition for students from elementary school grade 1 to high school grade 12.
 This competition is held in different Canadian cities; the one in Montreal is hosted by our Department and is organized by Ms. Ildiko Pelczer, Dr. Anna Sierpinska and Ms. Jane Venettacci.
 Last year, the event was a success with many of our students winning local and national awards.